Reference

 CLI reference

-Every gbrain subcommand, flag, and exit-code, grouped by domain.
+Every quaid subcommand, flag, and exit-code, grouped by domain.

-gbrain is a single binary that exposes the entire brain over a Unix-style CLI.
+quaid is a single binary that exposes the entire memory over a Unix-style CLI.
 This page documents every subcommand grouped by domain.
-For the authoritative flag list on your installed version, run gbrain --help or gbrain <command> --help.
+For the authoritative flag list on your installed version, run quaid --help or quaid <command> --help.

 Global options